eccenca/cmem-plugin-number-conversion/README-public.md

 # cmem-plugin-number-conversion

-This Trasform plugin is used to convert numbers from one base to another base
+Transform plugin allows users to easily convert numbers from one base to another.

 This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).